FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 git config --global user.email "email"
 ```
 #
-- Configure main branch name as "main" (For older Git versions)
+- Configure the main branch name as "main" (For older Git versions)

-  Latest version of git comes with defaultBranch name as "main".
+  The latest version of git comes with the default branch name as "main".

-  Some older version "master" name is hardcoded, so it needed to be changed manually.
+  Some older version "master" name is hard coded, so they needed to be changed manually.

 ```bash
 git config --global init.defaultBranch main